A toy shop till with our Raised in Bristol shapes and an illustration of a cloud surrounding it

 Eligible working families can access funding for childcare for children aged 9 months – 5 years at our nurseries.
 This can be claimed from the term after the child turns 9 months old.

-Eligible Two year old Funding for Low-Income Families: 12 hours per week
+Eligible Two year olds Universal Funding: 11 hours per week**

 You’ll need to contact Bristol City Council directly here about these places as they determine the eligibility criteria and then will refer eligible families to us.

-Three year old Extended Funding for Eligible Working Families: 24 hours per week
+Three year olds+ Working Parent Entitlement: 22 hours per week**

 How to access the funding available

-To apply for Government Funding you need to check your eligibility and get a funding code from the government's Childcare Choices website.
+To apply for Government Funding, you need to check your eligibility and get a funding code from the government's Childcare Choices website.
 We recommend doing this ASAP.
-To claim funding you’ll need to complete an EYR01 form at the beginning of each term, and return this to the Admissions team.
-We’ll remind you each term to complete your form, but it is your responsibility to do so.
+To claim funding, you’ll need to complete an EYR01 form at the beginning of each term and return this to the Admissions team.
+We’ll remind you each term to complete your form, but it’s your responsibility to do so.

 Visit the Government’s Childcare Choices website for more info and to check your eligibility here.